efflore/flow-sure/README.md

 # with npm
 npm install @efflore/flow-sure

-# or with yarn
+# or with bun
-yarn add @efflore/flow-sure
+bun add @efflore/flow-sure
 ```

 ## Basic Usage